 Is Rixo sustainable?

-This year, the brand also released an environmentally conscious swimwear line.
-The collection consists of 16 pieces made with 100% recycled materials, particularly Q-Nova, which is a nylon fibre obtained from regenerated raw materials.
+Last year, the brand also released an environmentally conscious swimwear line.
+The collection consisted of 16 pieces made with 100% recycled materials, particularly Q-Nova, which is a nylon fibre obtained from regenerated raw materials.

 It is worth noting though that the other collections from the brand are not labelled sustainable.

 Meanwhile, it does claim that it tries to reduce its carbon footprint by ensuring that the production of its garments happens in one place.
-‘The final garment is produced in the same region where the fabrics and components are sourced,’ it says.
+‘The final garment is produced in the same region where the fabrics and components are sourced,’ the brand says.

-The brand releases a collection each month, which may not be as frequent as fast-fashion brands do but still a bit more so than designers usually put out.
+Rixo releases a collection each month, which may not be as frequent as fast-fashion brands, but is still a fast pace for a fashion brand.

 Is Rixo ethical?